 Today’s customers expect from their ideal online store that it won’t “waste their time”, that they will find the products that fit them, in stock and in a large variety to choose from.
 With that in mind, customers yearn for a personalized experience, which is exactly what AI can help them achieve, using deep content personalization and thus, AI is slowly, yet steadily transforming the way customers shop for fashion online.

-What are AI Applications in Online Fashion Retail
+What are the Uses for AI in Online Fashion Retail?

 Some AI use cases could be highly niche, such as Sephora’s virtual artist, which lets customers try out makeup online.
 Yet others are already being widely implemented with a varying degree of success due to utilizing varying algorithms and data they are basing their decisions on.